dimipet/dip.kiosk/README.md

 ## License

 Each library is released under its own license.
-This adjusticeKiosk repository is published under [GNU/GPL Version 3](LICENSE).
+This repository is published under [GNU/GPL Version 3](LICENSE).